 He sure was!
 Being that the artist was Neal Adams.

-It looks like there might have been ten of these public service announcements in all.
+It looks like there were ten of these public service announcements in all.
 They show Superman not only protecting kids from predation, but also telling people to avoid being stupid and when they are stupid to accept the consequences.